|

 Sensing his presence, My Lady turned andas though his being

-there was the most natural thing in the worldlifted a finger
+there were the most natural thing in the worldshe lifted

 What a woman!
 Wolfram felt a thrill of excitement.
 What a pair